The beginning

 In 1737 Linnaeus’s book Hortus Cliffortianus was published - it contained a description and classification of the Clifford collection.
 Initially Linnaeus had intended to return to Sweden after his departure from de Hartecamp with the intention of getting married.
 However, in Leiden Linnaeus was persuaded by Adriaan van Royen to stay another winter and to rearrange the Botanic Garden in Leiden in accordance to his new systematic classification.
 Clifford was somewhat annoyed by this.
 A letter by Clifford, dated 23 November 1737, described his feelings: “Quote”.
 To read the letter (written in Dutch from the 18th century), click here.

-For more information about Linnaeus, see links.
+For more information about Linnaeus, see links. > back to the top

 > terug